 Here are some questions to ask:

 Many drivers only travel small distances in a day.
-If you work at a fixed location, or do set runs in the car (e.g. school or shops) it should be easy to calculate your round trip.
-Include any detours or stops along the way.
+If you work at a fixed location, or do set runs in the car (e.g. school or shops) use this Journey Calculator to see how much it will cost you in an EV versus an ICE vehicle.
 These commutes are likely to account for much of your weekly driving.

 Weekends or leisure days can be a little trickier to figure out.
 Try looking back over the previous year to put a fair estimate on your driving.
 Consider if you generally stay within a limited (say 40km radius) of your home, or if you often travel up to 200km away.
 Doing this can be useful to help decide whether to go electric, and what size battery you may need.

-Needing to travel long distances regularly can make it difficult to choose an EV.
-But a nationwide network of fast charging stations make it possible to travel long distances in an EV.
+Needing to travel long distances regularly requires a small bit of planning in an EV.
+There is a nationwide network of fast charging stations which make it possible to travel long distances in an EV.
 Also, stopping to charge may provide a welcome break.
+Once you get to your destination you can charge are you go about your business.
 An alternative could be to use a bus or a train.
 This choice can offer some time to relax on the way.